SolaceLabs/solace-integration-guides/docs/_guides/flink-streaming-2-10.md

 ## Working with Solace High Availability (HA)

-The [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} section “Establishing Connection and Creating Sessions” provides details on how to enable the Solace JMS connection to automatically reconnect to the standby appliance in the case of a HA failover of a Solace appliance.
-By default Solace JMS connections will reconnect to the standby appliance in the case of an HA failover.
+The [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} section “Establishing Connection and Creating Sessions” provides details on how to enable the Solace JMS connection to automatically reconnect to the standby message router in the case of a HA failover of a Solace Message Router.
+By default Solace JMS connections will reconnect to the standby message router in the case of an HA failover.

 In general the Solace documentation contains the following note regarding reconnection:

 ```
-Note: When using HA redundant appliances, a fail-over from one appliance to its mate will typically
+Note: When using HA redundant message routers, a fail-over from one message router to its mate will typically
 occur in under 30 seconds, however, applications should attempt to reconnect for at least five minutes.
 ```